Metastatic Breast Cancer Drugs That Target PI3 Kinase, PTEN, AKT and mTOR

 What are mTOR inhibitors?

-mTOR (mammalian target of rapamycin) inhibitors are drugs that may increase the benefit of hormone therapy.
+mTOR (mammalian target of rapamycin) inhibitors are drugs that may slow the growth of cancer cells and increase the benefit of hormone therapy.

-Everolimus (Afinitor) is an mTOR inhibitor.
-Everolimus is used in combination with hormone therapy to treat some hormone receptor-positive metastatic breast cancers.
+The mTOR inhibitor everolimus (Afinitor) can be used to treat some hormone receptor-positive metastatic breast cancers.

 Everolimus (Afinitor) and metastatic breast cancer treatment